msarson/Clarion-Extension/README.md

 ## Requirements

-This extension works better if you have the VS Code extension for clarion, this can either be downloaded directly and [install manually](https://code.visualstudio.com/docs/extensions/install-extension) or from within VSCode as described on the [Getting Started page](https://code.visualstudio.com/docs/editor/extension-gallery?pub=Fushnisoft&ext=Clarion).
+This extension works better if you have the VS Code extension for clarion, this can either be downloaded from the [market place](https://marketplace.visualstudio.com/items?itemName=Fushnisoft.Clarion) or directly from within the Visual Studio Code IDE

 ## Extension Settings